 It’s important to know your family’s health past so you can prepare for your future.
 Do certain conditions run in your family?
 Do you have questions about what can be passed from one generation to the next?
-Awareness is key in prevention!
+Awareness is key in prevention and early detection!
 Start recording your own health for your future generations.

 Click for our favorite health history resources & tools:

-Do you know when Aunt Flow comes to town?
+Do you know when to expect your period?
 Is it regular?
 Keep track of your period and symptoms.
-It may not be the sexiest topic, but speak up if you are concerned about something, such as fertility concerns, irregular or very heavy periods, influences on a period, etc.
+It may not be the sexiest topic, but speak up if you are concerned about something, such as your fertility, irregular or very heavy periods, changes in your cycle, symptoms that are hard to manage, etc.

 Click for our favorite fertility and period tracking resources & apps: